 How do I deal with comments and other special strings in Beautiful Soup?

-Dealing with Comments
+Working with HTML Comments

 from bs4 import BeautifulSoup, Comment